-Conventional medicine no longer believes in the immune system, how it is designed to keep us well, and can provide us with natural immunity, not least against infectious disease.
+Conventional medicine no longer believes in the immune system, how it is designed to keep us well, provides natural immunity, not least against infectious disease.
 This is the inevitable conclusion to be drawn from its lamentable, chaotic and incompetent response to the Covid-19 pandemic.
 During this entire time it has consistently and persistently said that vaccines were "our only defence against the virus".
 It has certainly failed to provide us with the information that we all need to support and strengthen our immune system.

 THE IMMUNE SYSTEM

 We all have an immune system.
 It works by recognising and identifying infections and injuries in the body, and responds by trying to protect us, and restore us to good health and well-being.
 The immune system operates in many ways, some of which conventional medicine confuses with illness (for example, a fever, a cold, a runny nose, feeling 'run down, or 'under the weather') - all of which require medical treatment.

 So when many people are told they are sick it is actually a sign that their body is fighting back against an infection, or an over-active virus.
 It is our immune system at work!